• Written By Sagarika Swamy

 What is Healthy Soil?

 Healthy soil is a mixture of different-sized particles and is rich in organic matter.
 It has a crumbly texture and plenty of air spaces.
-It allows a free flow of oxygen and water through the soil, making it easier for plant roots and soil organisms to work their way through.
+It allows a flow of oxygen and water through the soil, making it easier for plant roots and soil organisms to work their way through.
 Organic matter improves absorption and water holding capacity leading to healthy root growth.

 Learn 10th CBSE Exam Concepts